gorilla-moverz-dao/banana-fun/VIDEO.md

 # Voiceover Script

-## CHAPTER 1 TO BE REFINED: Overview (~40 seconds)
+## [CHAPTER 1: Overview] (~40 seconds)

-The Problem:
+We have a problem:

-Launching a token in crypto is broken.
-Projects raise millions through presales, dump on investors, and disappear.
-Buyers have no protection, and communities are left holding worthless bags.
+Token launches are a mess.
+Platforms like pump.fun flood the market with thousands of low-effort memecoins daily.
+No quality filter, no accountability – just endless rugs.
+And traditional presales?
+Projects raise millions, dump on investors, and vanish.

-The Solution:
+I have a solution: Banana Fun.

-Banana Fun fixes this with a fundamentally different approach.
-It's an NFT-backed token launchpad where your investment is protected by design.
+And Banana Fun takes a different approach.
+By combining NFTs with token launches, you can actually see what you're investing in.
+Quality art signals a quality project.
+No more anonymous tokens with zero effort behind them.
+Plus, NFTs naturally build community – holders share a visual identity and become invested in the project's success.

-Here's how it works in three simple steps: First, you mint NFTs from a collection.
-Each NFT entitles you to a share of the project's token.
-Second, when the sale completes, liquidity is automatically created on a decentralized exchange.
-Third, you claim your vested tokens over time.
-More NFTs means more tokens.
+Here's how it works: You mint NFTs from a collection – each one entitles you to a share of the project's token.
+When the sale completes, liquidity is automatically created on a DEX.
+Then you claim your vested tokens over time.

-Why is this better?
-Safe launches with built-in refunds if targets aren't met.
-Instant NFT reveals so you know what you're getting.
-Automatic liquidity creation.
-And fair vesting that prevents early dumping and stabilizes the token price.
+In short: Banana Fun synchronizes community, tokens, and liquidity through smart contract logic – with built-in investor protection.

 ## [CHAPTER 2: Mint (Video keyframe ~0:14)] (~30 seconds)